Historically black colleges and universities: Current status

 North Carolina A&T State University is the nation's largest HBCU by enrollment.

 Each year, the U.S. Department of Education designates a week in the fall as "National HBCU Week."
 This week features conferences and events focused on discussing and celebrating HBCUs while also honoring notable scholars and alumni from these institutions.

+In September 2025, North Carolina A&T State University became the first HBCU to ever enroll more than 15,000 students.

 As of February 2025, Alabama has the most active HBCUs of any state, with 14.
 North Carolina is second with 11.

 In February 2025, Howard University became the first HBCU to achieve Research One (R1) Carnegie Classification.

 In 2024, some HBCUs experienced a significant increase in applications and enrollment, largely driven by the Supreme Court's landmark decision in June 2023 to end race-based affirmative action at American colleges and universities.

 A 2024 study by the American Institute for Boys and Men revealed that Black men make up only 26% of HBCU students, down from 38% in 1976.
 The decline of Black men enrolled in college is also noticeable at non-HBCUs.

-In 2024, the United Negro College Fund released a study showing that HBCUs had a $16.5 billion positive impact on the nation's economy.
+In 2024, the United Negro College Fund (UNCF) released a study showing that HBCUs had a $16.5 billion positive impact on the nation's economy.

 In 2023, the average HBCU 6-year undergraduate graduation rate was 35% while the national average was 64%.
 Spelman College was the only HBCU above the national average at 74%.
 Also in 2023, 73% of students attending HBCUs were Pell Grant eligible while the national average was 34%.
 Talladega College had the highest percent of Pell Grant eligible students among HBCUs at 95%.

-Between 2020 and 2021, philanthropist MacKenzie Scott donated a historic $560 million in total to 23 public and private HBCUs, with most of her contributions setting donation records at the institutions she supported.
+Between 2020 and 2026, philanthropist MacKenzie Scott donated a historic over $1 billion in total to 24 public and private HBCUs, with all of her contributions setting donation records at the institutions she supported.
+Scott also donated $70 million to the UNCF which supports 37 private HBCUs.